JDDoesDev/docksal-book/mydocs.md

 * A container is not permanent: If a container is removed, all data that is not in the image is destroyed.
 * A container is portable: By sharing an image or a Dockerfile to build an image, a container can be recreated identically anywhere Docker can be found.
-* A container is only as powerful as its host: It wouldn't be a good idea to try running a containerized version of a graphical operating system on a Raspberry Pi
+* A container is only as powerful as its host: It wouldn't be a good idea to try running a containerized version of a graphical operating system on a Raspberry Pi.
-* A container is limited by what is in the image: There will be no more or no less functionality than what is in the Dockerfile or image definition
+* A container is limited by what is in the image: There will be no more or no less functionality than what is in the Dockerfile or image definition.

 In contrast to a Virtual Machine, a container is much smaller and easier to spin up, often in a matter of seconds.